Colby’s Liberal Arts Curriculum

 English

-- EN120Q Language, Thought, and Writing: Scenes of Displacement, Migration, and Exile
+- EN 120U-A – Language, Thought, and Writing: Memoir and Social Justice

-- EN178 Language, Thought, and Writing: Introduction to Creative Writing
+- EN 178-A – Language, Thought, and Writing: Introduction to Creative Writing

 Russian